Deb Chachra: Engineering education research

 Chachra studies the experience of student engineers.
-She does not like to be referred to as a "maker" because she believes the world is associated with a male dominated culture.
+She does not like to be referred to as a "maker" because she believes the word is associated with a male dominated culture.
 She is part of Olin College's Collaboratory.
 She writes a column for American Society for Engineering Education's magazine Prism called Reinvention.
 At Olin College she is looking at how women and minority students engage with engineering education, designing interventions to improve retention and diversity.
 She works with engineers all over the world on the development of new education programs.
 She has investigated group- and project-based learning in engineering education.
 She explored ways to develop a bioengineering program with a small footprint.
 In 2013 she studied gender and computing, developing a "Gender and Engineering Exploration Kit".
 Chachra has challenged academic publishers to combat bias in the industry.
 She has written editorials for Nature about the experience of women engineers.
 She continues to return the University of Toronto, talking about the design of engineering education.